Temporally Resolution Decrement: Utilizing the Shape Consistency for Higher Computational Efficiency: Experiments

-We also compare TRD with other methods on ImageNet to verify the superiority of the proposed method.
-The compared methods are composed of the representative model compression methods such as Sparse Structure Selection(SSS)~\cite{huang2018data}, Versatile Filters~\cite{wang2018learning}, PFP~\cite{liebenwein2019provable}, C-SGD~\cite{ding2019centripetal} and some latest adaptive inference methods including RANet~\cite{yang2020resolution} and DRNet~\cite{ming2021dynamic}.
-As shown in Table~\ref{tab2}, TRD achieves better performance than other methods with less training mFLOPs.
-Note that model compression methods improve the computational efficiency by optimizing the network structure, but TRD achieves this goal by simply changing the training strategy.
+The above experiments demonstrate that the model trained with TRD still performs well on lower resolutions.
+This merit of TRD could be used to save the computational overhead of inference, i.e., using a smaller inference resolution to achieve good performance.
+We compare TRD with other methods on ImageNet to verify the superiority of the proposed method.
+The compared methods are composed of the representative model compression methods such as Sparse Structure Selection (SSS)~\cite{huang2018data}, Versatile Filters~\cite{wang2018learning}, PFP~\cite{liebenwein2019provable}, C-SGD~\cite{ding2019centripetal} and some latest adaptive inference methods including RANet~\cite{yang2020resolution} and DRNet~\cite{ming2021dynamic}.
+These methods reduce the inference cost by compressing the network structure or adaptively adjusting the reference resolution.
+We use ResNet-50 pretrained with Procedure D \& TRD as TRD-ResNet-50 and only reduce the inference resolution for comparing.
+As shown in Table~\ref{tab2}, TRD could achieve 74.77\% accuracy with reducing surprising 60\% inference cost, while gains 2.39\% accuracy boost with 23\% computation reduction compared to the original ResNet-50 on ImageNet.
+TRD achieves higher inference efficiency than other methods by simply reducing the test resolution.